AriFordsham/GHCWiki/hie-files.md

 - In the AST, instead of storing copies of the original Token source string, we can simply point to the relevant portions of the source
 - There will be a table consisting of all unique types that occur in the source.
 Elements of the AST with types will point to entries in the table, so that type duplication doesn't blow up the size of the file too much.
 Even type subtrees might need to be deduplicated.
 - The actual representation on disk as well as serialisation/de-serialisation could be done through CBOR, using the package [ serialise](https://hackage.haskell.org/package/serialise-0.2.0.0).
 - The format should be fairly stable across ghc versions, so we need to avoid capturing too much information.
+For this reason the Tree should only capture scoping information, and nothing more.

 The RichToken type used in haddock: [ https://github.com/haskell/haddock/blob/master/haddock-api/src/Haddock/Backends/Hyperlinker/Types.hs\#L35](https://github.com/haskell/haddock/blob/master/haddock-api/src/Haddock/Backends/Hyperlinker/Types.hs#L35)